 • Partly served by superfast network installed by Openreach

-• Those in other parts of Bradford on Tone can register interest with Openreach
+• Those in other parts of Bradford on Tone should register interest with Openreach

 Chipstable